 The effect of caregiver training in increasing social interaction and contact time with children living in residential care facilities

-are the temporal context (how children spend their time) and social context (how and when caregivers interact with the children).
-This
+this risk are the temporal context (how children spend their time) and social context (how and when caregivers interact with

-study design.
-Spot observations were used to estimate time-use patterns of infants and toddlers living in residential care facilities in
+cross-secctional static group comparison study design.
+Spot observations were used to estimate time-use patterns of infants and toddlers living in residential care facilities in Johannesburg, South Africa.

-context) and the quality of time toddlers spent with their caregivers (social context).
-Thus caregiver training has the potential to improve
+(temporal context) and the quality of time toddlers spent with their caregivers (social context).
+Thus caregiver training has the

-the environment in residential care facilities and can be used as an intervention strategy by occupational therapists
+potential to improve the environment in residential care facilities and can be used as an intervention strategy by occupational therapists.

 Key words: Residential care facilities, time-use patterns, caregiver training, quantity of time spent caregiving, quality of time spent caregiving